azdavis/azdavis.net/posts/en/limitations-opportunity.md

 only thing that changed was a single function's body, not its type, then it is not possible for the well-typed-ness of other functions to change.

-Except this is not true in Rust, as just discussed, because the function body could contain an `impl` for another type declared elsewhere.
-Then adding or removing `impl`s could add or removes methods on types defined elsewhere, which may be used in other functions.
+Except this is not true in Rust, as just discussed.
+This is because the edited function's body could contain an `impl` for another type defined elsewhere.
+And editing that `impl` could add or remove methods for that type, which may be used in other functions.

 So, writing an incrementally-updating language server for Rust is more difficult than it would be if `impl`s were not allowed in function bodies.